O-Howard/process-page/README.md

 # Business Card

-A clean and minimal React component displaying a professional business card.
+A clean and responsive React component showcasing a modern process section with icons and descriptions.

 ---